 Key West Conch Train Tour

-More great places to visit in Key West, Florida
+Other things to see in Key West, Florida

 Now, even though the pie was a serious draw to this amazing destination, the real reason we chose to vacation in Key West, Florida, was taking the kids to Dry Tortugas National Park.
 One of the most unique and most difficult parks to get to, Dry Tortugas is located about 70 miles west of Key West.
 It is only accessible by ferry, private charter boat, or seaplane.
 We had planned to take the daily ferry, but unfortunately there was no room available when we tried to book about a month ahead of time.
 That could be because of the holiday weekend, but keep it in mind when you plan your own trip.
 We ended up taking the seaplane to the island, and we were so glad we missed the boat!!